 The museum has several gallery spaces showcasing contemporary artworks from local and international artists.
 More interestingly, most of the art pieces here are experimental.
 As such, you are left to decipher, understand, and enjoy the artistic work of the owner – it’s more than thought-provoking.

-Every year, the museum displays six gallery exhibitions by local and international artists.
+The museum displays six gallery exhibitions by local and international artists every year.
 It has exhibited more than 260 artists, mounting over 120 exhibitions.
 Some famous artists whose work the museum has exhibited include Rosa Barba, Richard Aldrich, Leslie Hewitt, and Lutz Batcher.

 The museum is open Tuesday through Sunday from 10 am to 5 pm.
 Admission is free, so there’s no excuse not to visit.